-#AACCrown2016, #AllSummer16, #AnotherOne Ξ USF Stays Lit for 2017 Landing Judson, #BullsUnite, #LeaveNoDoubt, 2016, 2016:Willie’s Bullies, @Mcknurkle, AAC, American Athletic Conference, Apopka High School, Bruce Judson, by Matthew Manuri, Chris Hays, Cocoa High School, College Football, Demetri Burch, Dr. Phillips High School, Emare Hogan, highlights, Matthew Manuri, Orlando Sentinel, Quinton Flowers, Rick Darlington, SoFloBulls, SoFloBulls Blog, SoFloBulls.com, South Florida Athletics, South Florida Bulls, South Florida Bulls Blog, South Florida Bulls Football, sports, USF, USF Bulls Blog, USF Bulls Football, USF Class of 2017, USf Commits 2017, USF FB Class of 2017, USF Football Blog, usf football recruiting, USF Football Recruiting News, USF Football Recruiting Willie Taggart, USF Recruiting, USF recruiting 2017, Video, Willie Taggart, YouTube
+#AACCrown2016, #AllSummer16, #AnotherOne Ξ USF Stays Lit for 2017 Landing Judson, #BullsUnite, #LeaveNoDoubt, 2016, 2016:Willie’s Bullies, @Mcknurkle, AAC, American Athletic Conference, Apopka High School, Bruce Judson, by Matthew Manuri, Chris Hays, Cocoa High School, College Football, Demetri Burch, Dr. Phillips High School, Emare Hogan, highlights, Matthew Manuri, Orlando Sentinel, Quinton Flowers, Rick Darlington, SoFloBulls, SoFloBulls Blog, SoFloBulls.com, South Florida Athletics, South Florida Bulls, South Florida Bulls Blog, South Florida Bulls Football, sports, USF, USF Bulls Blog, USF Bulls Football, USF Class of 2017, USf Commits 2017, USF Football Blog, usf football recruiting, USF Football Recruiting Class of 2017, USF Football Recruiting News, USF Football Recruiting Willie Taggart, USF Recruiting, USF recruiting 2017, Video, Willie Taggart, YouTube

 The two weeks have been pure unadulterated mayhem on the recruiting trail for the USF coaching staff, and if you think otherwise I advise you to check your pulse.
 No team in college football has been scorching the recruiting trail more than USF over the past month.
 The Bulls have snagged an impressive haul in July, landing a staggering number of commitments.